A common question we get here at Carb Manager:

 All Keto dieters should follow this rule, but Keto vegetarians should live by it.
 A typical meal will feature a bed of greens topped with healthy fats and protein from nuts or eggs.
 Another go-to meal is a green Keto smoothie.

 For low-carb vegetables, try kale, broccoli, cauliflower, brussels sprouts, asparagus, spinach, lettuce, and other leafy greens.
-For healthy fats, try olive oil, avocado oil, coconut oil, butter, ghee, and red palm oil.
+For healthy fats, try extra virgin olive oil, avocado oil and coconut oil, as well as butter, ghee, and extra virgin (unrefined) red palm oil.
 Mix and match to suit your taste buds.

 What About Vegan Keto?